1st time in Thailand for three weeks in Feburary What activities / Towns /Islands / Tours are best budget?

 Ps.
 I've never been sick either but most of my friends have!
-Luckily, drugs are available over the counter, so if you do get sick, just head for the nearest Pharmacy! almost 7 years ago
+Luckily, drugs are available over the counter, so if you do get sick, just head for the nearest Pharmacy! about 7 years ago

 If you have 3 weeks I would only spend a few days in Bangkok (big, load tourist city).
 Then I would head north to Chiang Mai - there are some great Thai cooking courses, Muay Thai boxing gyms, and markets - depending on your interests.
 From there you can continue on the Chiang Rai to take a trek, visit the hill tribes, and check out the Golden Triangle.
-To get a bit back on the beaten track, I would recommend Koh Phi Phi for an island stay. almost 7 years ago
+To get a bit back on the beaten track, I would recommend Koh Phi Phi for an island stay. about 7 years ago

 Also don't miss the massive chatachuk weekend market in bangkok - think you can get there on the sky train relatively easily these days.
-Make sure you take loads of water it seems to be about 10 degrees hotter than anywhere else in bangkok! almost 7 years ago
+Make sure you take loads of water it seems to be about 10 degrees hotter than anywhere else in bangkok! about 7 years ago

 I would suggest starting and ending your Thailand adventure in Bangkok.
 Its a wonderful city with lots to do, but it can be very exhausting.
 I tend to take a mixture of the fantastic skytrain and walking and can usually manage a couple of days of the blur that is Bangkok before I need something quieter!!

 Things to do in BKK - ride the skytrain; visit the night markets; visit the Golden Palace; shop at MBK where they have everything; try local food from a street stall where they cook it infront of you.